You want smart political talk without the meltdowns?

 Why does it matter?

-Because gain of function research with laboratory created viruses not found in nature could cause a pandemic even worse the next time.
+Because gain of function research with laboratory-created viruses not found in nature could cause a pandemic even worse the next time.

 Yes, our civilization could be at risk from one of these viruses.

-Experiments that combine unknown viruses with known pandemic causing viruses are incredibly risky.
+Experiments that combine unknown viruses with known pandemic-causing viruses are incredibly risky.

 Experiments that combine unknown viruses with coronaviruses that have as much as 50% mortality could endanger civilization as we know it.

-Unwilling to accept any responsibility for the current pandemic and unwilling to take any steps to prevent gain of function research from possibly unleashing an even more deadly virus.
+And here you sit, unwilling to accept any responsibility for the current pandemic and unwilling to take any steps to prevent gain of function research from possibly unleashing an even more deadly virus.

 You're simply saying it doesn't exist because you changed the definition on the NIH website.

-This is terrible, and you're you're completely trying to escape the idea that we should do something about trying to prevent a pandemic from leaking from a lab.
+This is terrible, and you're completely trying to escape the idea that we should do something about trying to prevent a pandemic from leaking from a lab.

-There's the preponderance of evidence now points towards this coming from the lab, and what you've done is changed the definition on your website to try to cover your ass, basically.
+And what you've done is changed the definition on your website to try to cover your ass, basically.

 And then on January of 2017, the Office of Science and Technology Policy of the White House issued the current policy.

-And coincidence, I have not even a definition on the same day the NIH said that yes, there was a gain of function in Wuhan.
+And coincidentally, I have not seen the definition on the same day the NIH said that yes, there was a gain of function in Wuhan, the same day the definition appeared, the new definition, to try to define away what's going on in Wuhan.

-Until you accept it, until you expect accept responsibility, we're not going to get anywhere close to trying to prevent another lab leak of this dangerous sort of experiment.
+Until you accept it, until you accept responsibility, we're not going to get anywhere close to trying to prevent another lab leak of this dangerous sort of experiment.

 You won't admit that it's dangerous, and for that lack of judgment, I think it's time that you resign.

-By the way, I was like ready to pull out the popcorn, pop open a beer, and cheer you on because it was it was it was an amazing moment and and it's so obvious you have totally exposed this guy, and he can't handle it.
+By the way, I was like ready to pull out the popcorn, pop open a beer, and cheer you on because it was an amazing moment.

 He does not know how to handle you.